Ok I already know what you're thinking. Dairy-Free Chicken LIVER mousse?

 I just resigned myself to never eating organ meats and being one of those Paleo people that did everything for my health but that.
 But I couldn't turn my ear away from all of the research on the subject and people constantly singing the praises of it, so I forced myself to try again.
 Our Grandmother's ate it and so do almost all other cultures (along with fermented foods!).
 Pate, liverwurst, grilled, fried – you name it.
 If they could do it, then I surely could.
 But only chicken.
 I'm not brave enough to try the other ones yet.

-As with anything, there is some criticism of consuming organ meats as well – mainly that some people believe they harbor toxins.
-I'm not an expert on this and am still learning, but from what I have read – I believe that the benefits far outweigh any risk that may or may not be involved.
+As with anything, there is some criticism of consuming organ meats as well.
+Mainly that some people believe they harbor toxins.
+I'm not an expert on this and am still learning.
+From what I have read – I believe that the benefits far outweigh any risk that may or may not be involved.
 Besides food poisoning!
 For more information see these articles:

 Mark Sisson: Does Liver Accumulate Toxins?

 Sarah Ballantyne : Why Everyone Should Be Eating Organ Meat